kushalsamant/coherence/anthologies.md

 Ain’t that easy, human?

 **Harness**.
-Today is sort of my last day at <a href="https://www.theblackcanvas.in/" rel="noopener noreferrer" target="_blank">https://www.theblackcanvas.in/</a> Mummy returns at dawn, and I shall be gone.
+Today is sort of my last day at <a href="https://www.theblackcanvas.in/" rel="noopener noreferrer" target="_blank">theblackcanvas. in</a> Mummy returns at dawn, and I shall be gone.
 This cool pic of their camera harness reminds me a lot of my archer’s sling.
 Miss those days of shooting arrows in a Chikmagalur range.
 And the bow just says it well.